kwesiamoh/gas-turbine-digital-twin/README.md

 - `dashboard/assets/gas_turbine_control_room.png`, the turbine artwork displayed in the dashboard, was generated with **OpenAI image-generation tooling** and selected, reviewed, and integrated by the project author.
 - `dashboard/assets/gas_turbine_nasa.svg` is a bundled NASA educational illustration retained as an unused reference asset.
 NASA should be credited when the asset is reused, and users should check the applicable [NASA media usage guidelines](https://www.nasa.gov/nasa-brand-center/images-and-media/).
-- Industrial monitoring screenshots and the linked Free3D turbine preview supplied during design were used only as general visual references for control-room layout, hierarchy, and colour ideas.
-They are not redistributed as dashboard artwork.
+- Industrial monitoring screenshots and the linked Free3D turbine preview supplied during design informed the control-room layout, hierarchy, and colour ideas.

 ### AI-assisted development disclosure